 Onboard magazines

 Although they no longer stock physical copies on their planes, SKY produces a gorgeous magazine, FLY, that features inspiration from all over Greece.
-You can download it and read it online at ISSUU.
+You can read it online as a digital flipbook on the SKY Express website or through their official Issuu profile.

 Special deals

 SKY Express doesn’t offer a formal mileage program or a credit card loyalty program, but they do have SKY Holidays.
-To use this program, simply book your flight online and then book your stay at I Resort Beach Hotel and Spa (a five-star hotel in Stalida on the island of Crete) with your flight PNR.
+To use this program, simply book your flight online and then book your stay at I Resort Beach Hotel and Spa (a five-star hotel in Stalida on the island of Crete) with your flight booking reference number.
 You’ll then receive a 30% discount on your stay.

 Since I had to be in Crete for a work function, I used their offer and loved getting the chance to soak up some sun before my conference.
-The airline also has a newsletter you can sign up for, where they advertise their deals and special competitions.
+The airline also has a newsletter you can sign up for, where they advertise their deals, offers and special competitions.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.